EGI-Federation/documentation/content/en/users/online-storage/object-storage/_index.md

 ### Access via the S3 protocol

-Openstack SWIFT is compatible with S3 protocol, therefore if the SWIFT deployment is properly configured, it can be accessed as any other S3-compatible storage.
+OpenStack SWIFT is compatible with S3 protocol, therefore if the SWIFT deployment is properly configured, it can be accessed as any other S3-compatible storage.